ngduc/mystik/README.md

     var Users = new MkTable(engine, 'users');
 ```

-Do some query and updating data on [users] table:
+Do some queries and updating data on [users] table:

 ```
     Users.find({ zipcode: 94040 }, function(err, res) {